techmaharaj/scalekit-guide/docs/integrations/auth0.md

 ---
-excerpt: 'This article describes how to integrate Scalekit with your Auth0 implementation'
+excerpt: "This article describes how to integrate Scalekit with your Auth0 implementation"
 metadata:
-  description: 'This document provides a guide on integrating Scalekit with Auth0 applications for seamless Single Sign-on Authentication.
-It includes steps on configuring Scalekit as an OpenID Connect provider in your Auth0 tenant.'
+  description: "This document provides a guide on integrating Scalekit with Auth0 applications for seamless Single Sign-on Authentication.
+It includes steps on configuring Scalekit as an OpenID Connect provider in your Auth0 tenant."
 ---

 # Auth0